On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Approximating the Boundary with Continuous Graphs

-We now have the necessary ingredients in place for defining what we call \emph{local boundary representations} near each boundary point $x \in \partial E_\eps$.
-The local contribution property, Proposition~\ref{Prop_local_contribution}, implies that in order to describe the boundary $\partial E_\eps$ near $x$, one only needs to consider contributors $y \in E$ around the extremal contributors $y \in \Cext{x}$.
-The extremal outward directions $\xi \in \Xext{x}$ together with their corresponding extremal contributors form \emph{extremal pairs} $(\xi, y)$ that represent coordinate axes adapted to the orientation of the boundary near $x$. \begin{definition}[\textbf{Extremal pairs}] Let $E \subset \R^d$ be closed, let $x \in \partial E_\eps$ and denote by $\Xext{x}$ and $\Cext{x}$ the sets of extremal outward directions and extremal contributors, respectively.
-We define the set of \emph{extremal pairs} at $x$ as the collection
+We now show that the sequence of boundaries $\partial B_\eps(D^n)$ can nevertheless be used to approximate the boundary $\partial E_\eps$ locally around individual boundary points $x \in \partial E_\eps$.
+The local contribution property, Proposition~\ref{Prop_local_contribution}, implies that in order to describe the boundary $\partial E_\eps$ near any $x \in \partial E_\eps$, one only needs to consider the boundaries of $\eps$-balls centered at contributors that lie close to the extremal contributors $y \in \Cext{x}$.
+To make this precise, we establish a local coordinate system that allows us to represent the boundary $\partial E_\eps$ locally as a union of function graphs. \begin{definition}[{Extremal pairs}] Let $E \subset \R^d$ be closed, let $x \in \partial E_\eps$ and denote by $\Xext{x}$ and $\Cext{x}$ the sets of extremal outward directions and extremal contributors, respectively.
+The set of \emph{extremal pairs} at $x$ is the collection

-\end{definition} One can thus choose a finite approximating sequence $D^n \subset E$, interpret the boundaries $\partial B_\eps(D^n)$ near $x$ as graphs of continuous functions $f_n$ in the coordinate system $(\xi, y) \in \Pext{x}$ and obtain, as a uniform limit, a continuous function $f = \lim_{n \to \infty} f_n$ whose graph serves as a representation of a part of the boundary $\partial E_\eps$ near $x$.
-Using this construction for each extremal pair $(\xi, y) \in \Pext{x}$ one obtains a finite set of continuous graphs that give a complete representation of the boundary near $x$.
+\end{definition} The idea of extremal pairs is that the vectors $\xi$ and $(x-y)/\eps$ serve as an orthonormal basis for a local coordinate system, aligned with the local boundary geometry.
+Now, let $x \in \partial E_\eps$, and consider for each extremal pair $(\xi, y) \in \Pext{x}$ and $n \in \N$ the sets